 Legal Defenses for Bribery

-Our Los Angeles criminal attorneys can use a variety of effective legal defenses on your behalf to defend you against bribery charges under California Penal Code Sections 137 and 138.
+Our Los Angeles criminal attorneys are equipped with a variety of effective legal defenses to defend you against bribery charges under California Penal Code Sections 137 and 138.
 Every case is unique and first requires a close examination of the specific details.

 The most common legal defenses include the following:

-Entrapment – In certain situations, our attorneys might be able to present evidence that shows you only committed the bribery offense because the police unlawfully lured you into doing it.
-In other words, you would not have committed this crime if they police had not induced you committing the offense you would have otherwise not done so.
+- Entrapment – In certain situations, our attorneys might be able to present evidence that shows you only committed the bribery offense because the police unlawfully lured you into doing it.
+In other words, you would not have committed this crime if the police had not induced you to commit the offense you would have otherwise not done so.

-If you have been accused of bribery of a witness in violation of California Penal Code Sections 137 or 138, you need to contact a Los Angeles criminal defense attorney at Eisner Gorin LLP.
+Suppose you have been accused of bribery of a witness in violation of California Penal Code Sections 137 or 138.
+In that case, you need to contact a Los Angeles criminal defense attorney at Eisner Gorin LLP.

 Related Content: